People + Policy

+People + Policy

 John Nichols is the Nation's Washington correspondent and editorial-page editor of the Capital Times in Madison, Wis.
 He is the author of Against the Beast: A Documentary History of American Opposition to Empire; Jews for Buchanan; and Dick: The Man Who Is President.
-He is co-author, with Robert McChesney, of It's the Media, Stupid!; Our Media, Not Theirs; Tragedy and Farce: How the American Media Sell Wars, Spin Elections and Destroy Democracy; and, most recently, The Death and Life of American Journalism; and, most recently, Dollarocracy: How the Money and Media Election Complex Is Destroying America (with Robert McChesney).
+He is co-author, with Robert McChesney, of It's the Media, Stupid!; Our Media, Not Theirs; Tragedy and Farce: How the American Media Sell Wars, Spin Elections and Destroy Democracy; The Death and Life of American Journalism; and, most recently, Dollarocracy: How the Money and Media Election Complex Is Destroying America (with Robert McChesney).

 People + Policy